Semiconductor Synthesis and Nanoanalytics

 Content, Learning Outcome and Preconditions

-- understand the physical foundations and the state-of-the-art applications of the spectroscopy methods discussed
+- describe the physical foundations, key information that is obtained, and the state-of-the-art applications of the nanoanalytical methods discussed

 - interpret experimental results correctly and critically